Scomar82/7-Days-Modlets/README.md

   - If something is missing, don't hesitate to write a comment.
 I will see what i can do.

   - Ver.
 2.34:
-	  - added Recipes for the following Mods: OCB Electricity Wind Power (V2.X), FuriWeeds, Tool Time, War3zuk FarmLife 2024 v2.3 B9 Stable
+	  - added Recipes for the following Mods: OCB Electricity Wind Power (V2.X), FuriWeeds, Tool Time, War3zuk FarmLife 2024 v2.3 B9 Stable, Jewel Crafting

   - Ver.
 2.33:
      - added a teleport scroll to crafting, found in the new category “Unique”.
 With this you can teleport back to your bedroll.